sakshi-2603/leetcode-Java/README.md

 Time and Space Complexity
 Time Complexity: O(n), where n is the length of the array.
 Space Complexity: O(1), using only a few variables.

+Problem :
+1679.
+Max Number of K-Sum Pairs

+Problem Description
+You are given an integer array `nums` and an integer `k`.
+In one operation, you can pick two numbers from the array whose sum equals `k` and remove them from the array.
+Return the maximum number of operations you can perform on the array.

+Example 1
+Input:
+`nums = [1, 2, 3, 4], k = 5`
+Output:
+`2`

+Explanation:
+- Remove 1 and 4 → nums becomes [2,3]
+- Remove 2 and 3 → nums becomes []
+Total 2 operations.

+Example 2
+Input:
+`nums = [3, 1, 3, 4, 3], k = 6`
+Output:
+`1`

+Explanation:
+- Remove two 3's → nums becomes [1,4,3]
+Only 1 operation possible.

+Approach
+We use a **HashMap** to count occurrences of each number and check if its complement exists while iterating through the array.

+Steps:
+1. For each number in `nums`, calculate `complement = k - num`.
+2. If `complement` exists in the map with frequency > 0, form a pair and reduce its count.
+3. If not, increase the count of `num` in the map.
+4. Return the total number of operations.

+Time Complexity
+- O(n), where n is the length of the input array.
+Space Complexity
+- O(n), for the HashMap storing counts.
+Code Implementation
+See the file [`Solution.java`](./Solution.java) for the complete implementation.